AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 When we give the wordlist to `john`, what we're doing is asking `john` to hash each of these "words" one at a time and then compare the resulting hash value to the hash value stored in the password file.
 When `john` finds a word in the wordlist that hashes to the same hash value as the hashed password, it will tell us that it found a match.
 When we find a matching value, we say we have "*cracked* the hash."

 If `john` is working correctly, we can expect that the third word in the wordlist, `Sup3rs3kr3tP@24431w0rd`, will result in a match.
+If that guess were missing (as it is in the `sanitycheck.no-crack.wordlist.txt` file), we would expect to see `john` report its failure to find any matches.

 > :beginner: It's very easy to create a hashed version of a password, or any content, such as an arbitrary file.
 To make the hash in this sanity check (`ced91977849c44fd009ba437c14c1b74f632fae6`), I used [the `shasum(1)` command](https://linux.die.net/man/1/shasum) on a GNU/Linux system:
 >